-This article will provide guidance on how to serve legal papers in Turkey.
+This article will provide guidance regarding Turkey’s Process Service.
 As a constitutional republic and a presidential representative democracy, Turkey has a pluriform multi-party system.
 As a result of a vote in 1982, the present constitution outlines the form of government, as well as the principles and standards by which the state should conduct itself.
 Aside from that, the constitution outlines the people’s rights and responsibilities and establishes guidelines for delegating and exercising Turkey’s sovereignty.
-Click here for How the Hague Convention Simplifies International Process Service.
+Click here for information on How To Serve Legal Papers Internationally

 Litigation is the primary means through which big business disputes are settled in Turkey.
 On the basis of civil litigation, each party prepares its case.
 Every allegation, defense, and piece of Turkey Process Service evidence presented to the court must be heard by the judge.
 However, the judge has the authority to make a legal determination on their own.
-The court has exclusive authority over the conduct of Turkey Process Service.
+The court has exclusive authority over the conduct of Turkey service of process.

 Recent years have seen an increase in alternative dispute resolution procedures (ADR).
 ISTAC’s establishment has resulted in a significant rise in conflicts being resolved via arbitration.
 First, mediation has been required for conflicts involving labor law, then for those involving business money claims, and ultimately for those involving consumer law problems.